Here’s How to Set Sales Goals (That Get Results)

 What Are Sales Goals?

+Sales goals are specific, measurable targets that define what sales teams and individual sales reps need to achieve within a set timeframe.
 Most of us know sales objectives as a set number as part of the sales pipeline.
-Usually revenue.
+Revenue.
 Make $50k this month, and you’ve reached your sales goal.
 Well done!

 Establish a Solid Sales Process!